LarreGustavo/Auto_Reg_bot/README.md

 ## AutoRegBot

 ### Overview
-This repository contains the code for Registration System.
+This repository contains the code for bot.
 The robot reads data from an Excel file and automatically fills out a sign-up form based on the provided information.